troii/Rudeltippen/README.md

 Support
 ===========

 If you need help, just visit the [Support-Page][6] and paste your Question (English or German).
-I'll get to it ASAP.
 If you found a Bug, please open an Issue on Github.

 Stuff
 ===========